Can an LLC Own Another LLC? (All You Need to Know)

 FAQs

-Can You Have Two Businesses Under EIN?
+Can You Have Two Businesses Under the Same EIN?

-You cannot have two businesses under the same EIN.
+No, you cannot have two businesses under the same EIN.
 An EIN is used to identify a business for tax purposes, and each business needs its own EIN.
 You can obtain an EIN by applying online at the IRS website.

-Can Two LLCs Have the Same Dba?
+Can Two LLCs Have the Same DBA?

-Two LLCs cannot have the same DBA for different businesses.
+No, two LLCs cannot have the same DBA for different businesses.
 To illustrate, if you own a barbershop and a bakery, you cannot have the same DBA.
 However, if you own multiple barbershops in one or several states, you can use the same DBA.

 References: